Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Sending.ac

-Sending.ac is an Azure-based cold email infrastructure provider offering advanced infrastructure at aggressive pricing.
-Current pricing is $0.40/mailbox (increasing to $0.44 in April 2026, with plans to reach $1.00+).
-Minimum order is 600 mailboxes (~1,200 outreach emails/day).
+Sending.ac is an Azure-based cold email infrastructure provider with an aggressive low-price-now, raise-prices-later strategy.
+As of mid-2026 the per-mailbox price is $0.44 (stepped up from an initial $0.40 in April 2026), with a further increase to $0.50 imminent and a standard rate of $1.00; verify the current rate on their site before relying on a specific figure.
+Minimum order is 450 mailboxes (~1,800 outreach emails/day).
 Sending.ac emphasizes fully isolated infrastructure, replaceable mailboxes, and 1-click setup in 15 seconds.
 They offer both aggressive and conservative setup modes, with API auto-import to sending tools.
 Active customers are grandfathered at their signup price.

 Feature Comparison